juliuscarlo/raspberry-pi-microgrid/readme.md

 Measures output of a Raspberry Pi that draws power from a PiJuice module in the form of calculations performed.

-## Modules
+## Setup

+### Copy the project folder
+Copy the raspberry-pi-microgrid project to your /home/pi folder or wherever you want it.

-### gridcontrol.py
+### Permissions

-This is the entry point and controls the overall microgrid system.
-The gridcontrol needs to be started automatically at boot time.
-It can be added to the crontab.
+Set permissions for the microgrid project, otherwise cron will not be able to run the gridcontrol:

+`chmod -R 755 raspberry-pi-microgrid/`

+### Real Time Clock (RTC)

+Check if the ID EEPROM address is 0x50.
+Check the if the RTC driver is loaded using`i2cdetect -y 1`.
+There should be 'UU' in position 68.
+Otherwise the RTC needs to be added as follows:

+Add `dtoverlay=i2c-rtc,ds1339` to `/boot/config.txt`

+In addition, in order for the Pi to get the time from the PiJuice RTC at boot (to prevent time drift) an entry needs to be added to the `/etc/rc.local`.

+`sudo hwclock -s`

+The RTC can be read using the command `sudo hwclock -r`

 Open the crontab (as user pi, not sudo!):